sieteunoseis/cisco-vos-node-red-boilerplate/README.md

 Using Node version 18.
 This includes the Fetch function which is required for the Cisco VOS packages.

+## Examples

+Check out my blog post on [Medium](https://medium.com/automate-builders/low-code-devops-automation-with-node-red-784a868a69b8) for examples.

 ## Giving Back

 If you would like to support my work and the time I put in creating the code, you can click the image below to get me a coffee.
 I would really appreciate it (but is not required).